 If you happen to have an apple corer on hand, it can also be used to prep your pears.
 A small tip is to cut the fruit from the base because that makes the core come out easier.

-What Fruits Can Be Added to Pear Juice
+What Fruits Can Be Added to This Juice

 Pear juice is quite simple to make, requiring nothing more than a juicer, some pears, and whatever other ingredients you want to add for more nutrients and to make the juice unique.
 The taste of pear is mild, making it an ideal juice to “pair” with other fruits.